 Venues that misuse the marketing opportunity opened up by WiFi analytics by failing to target communications effectively are likely to alienate customers rather than earn their allegiance.
 Two thirds of survey respondents (64%) said receiving irrelevant messages from a brand negatively affects their customer loyalty.

 Our survey gives confidence to bars and restaurants that the investment of providing free guest WiFi can be offset by the business benefits it brings.
 Gavin Wheeldon, our CEO, says, “We’re pleased that our survey confirms how WiFi differentiates bars and restaurants from competitors and helps drive repeat custom.
-There’s a huge opportunity for venue owners to respond to the demand for WiFi and utilise it for targeted and timely marketing.
+There’s a huge opportunity for venue owners to respond to the demand for WiFi and utilize it for targeted and timely marketing.
 It’s a massive help in turning casual customers into brand ambassadors.”